Pennsylvania

 Shenandoah and southern Coal Region, Pennsylvania

 The Southern Coal region of Pennsylvania is known as "Little Lithuania".
-It's not only that many Lithuanian Americans inhabit its towns.
-This region had also been especially important for the Lithuanian cultural history, being the place where the first Lithuanian novel was published.
-Almost every town here has (or had) a Lithuanian church, cemetery, and club(s).
+The percentage of ethnic Lithuanians in its towns is larger than in any other area of the USA.
+Moreover, this region has also been important for the cultural history of the entire Lithuanian nation.
+Almost every town here has (or had) a Lithuanian church, cemetery, or club(s).

-The Lithuanian churches impress with their lavishness (especially when you know that everything was created by the donations of poor coal miners).
-In the Lithuanian cemeteries, there are many old gravestones and monuments with Old Lithuanian inscriptions on them telling the stories of these immigrants.
-The region even has locations that are important to the history of Lithuania, not just Lithuanian-Americans, as well as numerous buildings with Lithuanian symbols in the facades.
+The Lithuanian churches impress with their lavishness (knowing that everything was created by the donations of poor coal miners).
+Local Lithuanian cemeteries are rich in old gravestones and monuments with Old Lithuanian inscriptions telling the life stories of these immigrants.
+The region even has locations that are important to the history of Lithuania, not just Lithuanian-Americans, such as the site where the world's first Lithuanian-language novel was published.
+It also has numerous buildings with Lithuanian symbols in the facades.
+Lithuanian Days, the America's oldest continuous ethnic festival, is held in the area every year since 1914.

-The surrounding countryside has numerous closed derelict closed coal (anthracite) mines which lured all those Lithuanians in during the 1860s-1910s era.
-The towns are notable for their straight streets and high density of buildings.
+Southern Coal Region countryside has numerous closed derelict closed coal (anthracite) mines which lured all those Lithuanians in during the 1860s-1910s era.
+The local towns are notable for their straight streets and high density of buildings.
 They were built that way to use up less of the valuable mining land.
 Nowadays, however, the population density is much lower and many buildings are derelict.
-The towns are surrounded by abandoned mines and the artificial hills of mining remains.

-The heart of the region is Shenandoah (pop.
+The heart of the Pennsylvania's Lithuanian region is Shenandoah (pop.
 5500) that used to be nicknamed "Vilnius of America".
-Even today it is ~12% Lithuanian.
-The heart of Lituanity here used to be a twin-towered St. George church, that had the longest Lithuanian history in the entire continent (built in 1891), full of Lithuanian art paid for by meager coal miner salaries.
-It was even recognized as heritage, yet after a controversial process and many protests and the fact that it was the only church in the town built on solid ground, the diocese decided to tear it down.
-Lithuanians who collected money to list the church as heritage decided to spend it on a commemorative plaque for the Shenandoah's "Little Lithuania" (Main and Centre streets corner).
+Even today it is ~14% Lithuanian.
+The heart of Lituanity here used to be a twin-towered St. George church that had the longest Lithuanian history among the churches of the entire continent (built in 1891).
+It was full of Lithuanian art paid for by meager coal miner salaries.
+It was well on the way to be officially recognized as a heritage, yet after a controversial process and many protests, the diocese decided to tear St. George's down, despite the fact that it was the only church in the town built on solid ground.
+Lithuanians who collected money to list the church as heritage decided to spend it on a commemorative plaque for the Shenandoah's "Little Lithuania" (this plaque is located at the very center of the town, on the corner of Main and Centre streets).

-Back then Shenandoah was a much larger town than it is today, with a population of 20 000 (some say 40 000), a quarter of them Lithuanians.
+Back then, Shenandoah was a much larger town than it is today, with a population of 20 000 (40 000 according to other sources), a quarter of them Lithuanians.
 "Ripley's Believe it or Not" claimed Shenandoah to be the world's most densely populated locality.

-Such decline has been common in all the regional towns: they lost at least half of population since 1930 while some even lost three-quarters.
-Perhaps this helped to save the Lithuanian culture - there have been comparatively few new migrants until 2000s (Blacks, Latin Americans), therefore the old communities continue to dominate culturally.
-When there are so many Lithuanians the probability of having a Lithuanian husband or wife is also not that small so there are 100% Lithuanians up to 3rd, 4th and further generations of immigrants.
+The decline that happened in Shenandoah since then has been common in all the towns of the Southern Coal Region: they lost at least half of population since 1930 while some even lost three-quarters.
+Arguably, this helped to save the Lithuanian culture - there have been comparatively few new migrants until 2000s (Blacks, Latin Americans), therefore the old communities continue to dominate culturally.
+When there are so many Lithuanians, the probability of having a Lithuanian husband or wife is also not that small so there are 100% Lithuanians up to 3rd, 4th and further generations of immigrants.

 Shenandoah Heights Lithuanian cemeteries

-The glory of the era may be glimpsed in six Lithuanian cemeteries of the town, located in the nearby Shenandoah Heights.
+The Lithuanian glory of the era may be glimpsed in six Lithuanian cemeteries of Shenandoah, located in the nearby Shenandoah Heights.
 This is the largest number of Lithuanian cemeteries at a single location anywhere in America.
-St. George Lithuanian cemetery is the oldest one with burials 1892-1934.
-The entrance has a Lithuanian inscription, while one of the graves not far from the entrance belongs to the first Lithuanian priest in America Rev. Andrius Strupinskas (marked by a small new plaque to be easily discovered).
+St. George Lithuanian cemetery is the oldest one, with burials dating to 1892-1934.
+The entrance has a Lithuanian inscription, while one of the graves not far from the entrance belongs to Rev. Andrius Strupinskas who is often claimed to be the America's first Lithuanian priest (his grave is marked by a small new plaque to be easily discovered).

-Conflicts like that were especially common in the early Lithuanian-American churches (~1880s-1930s), as Lithuanians who donated money for their construction did not trust that priests (some of whom weren‘t very priestlike) would take a good care of it (they feared, for example, that the Lithuanian mass would be cancelled in favor of Polish or English), so they requested that the property would remain theirs.
+Conflicts like that were especially common in the early Lithuanian-American churches (~1880s-1930s), as Lithuanians who donated money for their construction did not trust that priests (some of whom weren‘t very priestlike) would take a good care of it (they feared, for example, that the Lithuanian mass would be cancelled in favor of Polish or English).
+Thus, they requested that the property would remain legally theirs.
 The Roman Catholic Church, however, required the buildings be transferred to the church.

 Among the key reasons for such battles was the fact that in the 19th century, Lithuanians (and thus Lithuanian-Americans) were divided between the very religious ones and those who regarded the Lithuanian identity to be more important than Catholic identity.
 In the Coal Region, however, both groups went to churches, as the Lithuanian churches were both religious and secular institutions where Lithuanians would meet (also engaging in folk dances after the mass, etc.).
 For that second group, the secular activities mattered far more than the religious ones; these „secular Catholics“ of Shenandoah even criticised priests for too long religious ceremonies.
 The priests regarded these people as lost souls, and this second group was prominent among the activists for the secular-rule of the churches.

 There are three more Lithuanian Catholic cemeteries in Shenandoah.
-In Our Lady of Lourdes Lithuanian cemetery, the most impressive memorial is that for Aleksandras and Viktorija Semenis, in the form of Lourdes, with Lithuanian inscriptions.
+In Our Lady of Lourdes Lithuanian cemetery, the most impressive memorial is that for Aleksandras and Viktorija Semenis, in the form of a Lourdes grotto with Lithuanian inscriptions.
 The interwar Our Lady of Fatima Lithuanian cemetery boasts a Lourdes-inspired grave of priest Rev. Mssgr.
-Joseph Anthony Karalius, who served as Shenandoah‘s Lithuanian pastor for 41 years and is credited for achieving the final victory against the secular activists in a battle for the church property.
+Joseph Anthony Karalius, who served as Shenandoah‘s Lithuanian pastor for 41 years and is credited for achieving the final victory against the secular activists in a battle for the church property, as well as supporting anti-Soviet religious activities in Lithuania.

 Shenandoah Our Lady of Dawn Lithuanian cemetery is usually misnamed in English: the correct translation would be „Our Lady of the Gate of Dawn“, referring to the miraculous painting of Virgin Mary in the Gate of Dawn in Vilnius, Lithuania.
-There, the entrance gate with Lithuanian inscriptions and bas-reliefs is the most impressive.
+In this cemetery, the entrance gate with Lithuanian inscriptions and bas-reliefs is the most impressive.

-Moreover, Shenandoah Heights has a small and old Liberty Cemetery of the Supreme Lodge of Lithuanians in America (est. 1900) served the similarly named local organization; it has ~50 of its members buried.
-The organization was related to Jonas Šliūpas, who was a leftist so critical of the church that his followers typically established alternative institutions to the Catholic institutions altogether.
-As such organizations died off (with post-WW2 Lithuanians turning against leftism due to the Soviet Genocide in Lithuania), the cemetery became abandoned.
+Moreover, Shenandoah Heights has a small and old Liberty Cemetery of the Supreme Lodge of Lithuanians in America (est. 1900) which served the similarly named local organization; it has ~50 of its members buried here.
+The organization was related to Jonas Šliūpas, a leftist so critical of the church that his followers typically established alternative institutions to the Catholic institutions altogether.
+As such organizations died off (with post-WW2 Lithuanians turning against leftism due to the Soviet Genocide in Lithuania), the cemetery became mostly abandoned.

 The southern side of Shenandoah Heights offers a great view of the Shenandoah town.
 Once, this view was dominated by the twin towers of the massive St. George Lithuanian church.
 The church is well-remembered as a key landmark of Shenandoah and even some advertising billboards ask the passers-by to remember it.